GVS

 Branding & Visual Design

 Logo design is always a process and often results in an amalgamation of several options.
-Here you can see a few versions of the early stages of design and how bits and pieces were pulled from each to make the final brand.
+Here you can see a few versions of the early stages and how bits and pieces were pulled from each to make the final brand.

 Website Design